m-gur/Heroses-cRPG/README.md

 # Heroses-cRPG

-This is a simple console game with Spring.
+Simple console game with Spring.
 - It includes character progression, battles, items, and quests.
 - Game is using Context to working with Hero, to eliminate handing over Hero to all methods.
 - Next is saving and loading game using json file.